Nazimabad: Plan

 Nazimabad is divided into five residential blocks, Block I to V and commercial from VI to VII.
 The Block I-V are residential areas with family dwellings.
 The Block IV of Nazimabad has the largest category of plots with size ranging from 240 to 2000 sq. yards.

 Municipal devolution

 After devolution plan for municipalities was implemented in 2001, Karachi Division was divided into 18 towns.
-A large part of Nazimabad was made part of the Liaquatabad Town.
+Whereby Nazimabad was made part of the Liaquatabad Town.
 While North Nazimabad was named as one of the towns of Karachi.

-Block I, II, III, IV, VI and VII were made part of Liaquatabad Town while block V and locality of Paposh Nagar was made part of North Nazimabad Town.
+Municipal administration

+In January 2022, as part of a Sindh provincial local government reorganization, Nazimabad became one of the seven Union Councils forming the newly established Nazimabad Town within Karachi Central District.
+The council system was notified in April 2023 under the Sindh Local Government & Housing Town Planning Department.

+Infrastructure

+In mid-2025, North Nazimabad Block B was reported to have achieved uninterrupted 24‑hour electricity service after over 1,600 residents were moved out of scheduled load‑shedding, marking a significant improvement in local power infrastructure.